 SS Rottterdam – Explore the biggest ocean steamer every built in the Netherlands.

-Chabot Museum – home to one of the most important collections of Dutch expressionist painters, Henk Chabot.
+Chabot Museum – home to the collection of one of the most important Dutch Impressionist painters, Henk Chabot.

 Het Nieuwe Instituut – architecture, design and e-culture collection of drawing, models and an “ultra-modern” home designed in 1933.